rbpollock/labboNetwork/docs/tldr/tasks.md

 ### Roles

 Every task has three roles associated with it which determine permissions for editing the task, submitting work, and ratings for performance.
-In the `colonyNetwork` contracts, the roles are represented as 8-bit numbers to keep permission logic simple.
+In the `labboNetwork` contracts, the roles are represented as 8-bit numbers to keep permission logic simple.

 | Role \[`role Id`] | Description                                                                                                                                              |
 | ----------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------- |